antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 This very new and we are hoping you here can help us work out what is great about this and whatever more needs to be done to bring this offering to all developer partners in way that will be a win for everyone using the IDX Broker services.

+Of course you you can wait until we have this polished and ready for all, but the thought behind revealing now is to get you guys involved early on.
+This is in an alpha stage.

+Working together we can lead development to where it needs to be right away.
+Your feedback is the key.
+The possibilities are really wide open with twig.

+We are going to import more code and run in the console allowing some time to experiment with twig.
+A lot of the code you will see is not IDX Broker code.
+The examples aren't necessarily real estate and much of the code you will see would happen on the IDX sever side.

+But I think it's important to understand how the twig technology works on a fundamental level before applying to IDX Broker.

 Let's look at some requirements and things to remember.